OrtakYakuza/Hackathon-Digital-Platform-for-Resilience-in-Crisis-AOZ/README.md

 The above workflows resulted in the different UI's explained further below.

 ### 4.1 General overview
+After sign in the following page is displayed with the 3 different options available:
 ### 4.2 Items and Resources workflow

 ### 4.3 Per Location stock workflow